karavel-io/platform/docs/faq.md

 # Frequently Asked Questions

-## Karavel Platform
+## Karavel Container Platform

-### Q: Is the Karavel Platform a certified Kubernetes distribution?
+### Q: Is the Karavel Container Platform a certified Kubernetes distribution?

 **A:** No, we do not bundle Kubernetes nor provide any means of installing it as part of the platform offering.
-The Karavel Platform expects a conformant Kubernetes cluster with enough spare capacity to be present before deploying.
+The Karavel Container Platform expects a conformant Kubernetes cluster with enough spare capacity to be present before deploying.
 We only provide software components and addons that are deployed on top of the cluster to build up a comprehensive and production-grade environment for developers to run and operate their workloads.

-The Karavel Platform is virtually compatible with any Kubernetes cluster, although there may be some cases where existing addons may conflict with the Karavel components (for example, Red Hat OpenShift already provides the Prometheus Operator as part of its core).
+The Karavel Container Platform is virtually compatible with any Kubernetes cluster, although there may be some cases where existing addons may conflict with the Karavel components (for example, Red Hat OpenShift already provides the Prometheus Operator as part of its core).
 A bare, upstream Kubernetes without any extra component (not even a CNI) is the ideal starting point for deploying the Platform.